As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 This alone should cause every questioning person to read the Bible for themselves and find out why so many people consider it true and reliable.

-5. The Historical, Geographical, and Archaeological Evidence Support the Bible
+5. The Historical, Geographical, and Archaeological Evidence Declare the Bible Is Trustworthy

 Do you know the Bible is the best authenticated book of ancient times?